cloudyrock/eleventy-poc/site/v5/features/features-transactions.md

 ## Best practices

-- Always set explicitly the `mongock.transactionEnabled` property to true/false.
+- Always set explicitly the `mongock.transactional` property to true/false.
 - DDL operations placed in the @BeforeExecution method of the changeUnit.